csatuic/cs361-website-old/_labs/lab8.md

 1. `sweep()` This is the function that will sweep through your heap, freeing anything that is not marked.

-2. `ispointer(void* ptr)` This is a helper function you will write to help with marking.
+2. `is_pointer(void* ptr)` This is a helper function you will write to help with marking.
 Given a number, it should either return 0 if the number is not an address on the heap, or return the pointer to the chunk that holds the address that the pointer passed in as a parameter points to.

 3. `walk_region_and_mark(void* start, void* end)` This is the function that will go through the data and stack sections, finding pointers and marking the blocks they point to.